uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 ### The `switch` Statement

 The `switch` statement evaluates an expression and then attempts to match the result against a number of `case` clauses.
-As soon as `case` clause is matched all following statements are executed until a `break` statement is encountered.
+As soon as a `case` clause is matched all following statements are executed until a `break` statement is encountered.
 If no case matches and a `default` statement is present, execution will jump to the code after the `default` statement:

 ```js